2026 USDA projected marketing year average prices and national average yields

 Accuracy and Disclaimer

-This calculator provides revenue estimates based on the yield and price data you enter, with 2026 USDA projections as defaults.
+This calculator provides revenue and income estimates based on the yield and price data you enter, with 2026 USDA projections as defaults.
 Actual revenue depends on realized yield, local cash prices, basis, quality discounts, and delivery timing.
-These estimates are for planning purposes only.
-Consult your local extension service, crop insurance agent, or farm financial advisor for personalized analysis.
+Net income estimates depend on cost inputs you provide, which may not reflect all actual farm costs.
+These results are for planning purposes only and do not constitute financial or tax advice.
+Consult your local extension agricultural economist, farm financial advisor, or FSA office for farm-specific analysis.

 Conclusion